-Clearwing Systems Integration was tapped to install and implement a new audio system in the high school’s theater, which is used to for plays, concerts, recitals, and various other student activities.
+Clearwing Systems Integration and the high school partnered together to design and install a new audio system in the theater.
 The system included wireless microphones, a mixing console, speakers, stage monitors, assistive listening, and audio distribution.

-While not isolated to this project, the reduced number of wireless microphone frequencies available due to new government regulations presented a challenge.
-Since the adoption of these regulations, manufacturers have had to adapt their technology to fit into limited frequencies.
-Shure’s Axient series, an industry leading wireless system, has the ability to fit a large quantity of microphones in a small frequency bandwidth.
+While not isolated to this project, one of the challenges of this install was the reduced number of wireless microphone frequencies available due to new government regulations.
+Since the enforcement of these regulations, manufacturers have had to adapt their technology to fit into limited frequencies.
+Shure’s Axient series, an industry leading wireless system, is able to fit the large quantity of microphones requested, in a small frequency bandwidth.

-Waterford needed a mixing console that could accommodate all desired inputs, plus be able to mix wireless and wired microphones and various forms of playback.
-With 72 mix channels, the Yamaha QL5 fit the bill.
-The console works in conjunction with a QL StageMix-enabled iPad.
-The iPad overcomes mixing challenges by providing wireless access to the QL5, and by allowing engineers to adjust a wide variety of mix parameters from anywhere in the house.
+Waterford needed a mixing console that could accommodate all desired inputs, be able to mix wireless and wired microphones from anywhere in the house, and support various forms of playback.
+With 72 mix channels, the Yamaha QL5 in conjunction with a QL StageMix-enabled iPad provides wireless access to the QL5 and allows engineers to adjust a wide variety of mix parameters from anywhere in the house.